history-of-cms

 A dynamic revolution occurred in 1997 with the introduction of the Document Object Model (DOM), an API for HTML and XML documents letting you identify and control parts of a document.
 The DOM let users access and manipulate the styles of HTML elements like the body or a division of a page.
 A few years later the introduction of Asynchronous JavaScript and XML (Ajax) added to the dynamic revolution where developers could request and receive data to update a web page—without reloading the page.

 Between 1997 and 2002 many organizations and companies made their own custom, homebrew CMS with the existing technologies.
-Whether they were manufacturers, agencies, or newspapers did not matter, the world wide web existed and they had to put content out there.
+Whether they were manufacturers, agencies, podcast promotion companies, or newspapers did not matter, the world wide web existed and they had to put content out there.
 The CMSs of the era was characteristically often adapted to the specific needs of the organization behind it.

 However, several enterprise CMSs began to appear in the middle to late 1990s as well, recognizing a market for uniform and professionally developed content management systems.
 Examples of enterprise CMSs from the period include FileNet, StoryBuilder, Interwoven, Documentum, FatWire, FutureTense, and Inso.